For behold, some are last who will be first,

 As they went into the different districts, the man saw all sorts of sights.
 Beauty, wonder, majesty — he saw it all.
 Peter carried on a very lively conversation with him.

-However, as they were walking along, they began to approach a very high wall.
+However, as they were walking along, they came nearer to a very high wall.
 Peter began speaking in hushed tones.
 When they got next to the wall, the man noticed a faint murmur of voices coming from the other side.

 “What’s that?” he asked Peter.